osism/release/notes/3.0.0/NOTES.md

 * In the testbed, all hostnames were changed to publicly resolvable entries (``testbed.osism.xyz``)
 * Grafana dashboards from osism/kolla-operations are now automatically imported into Grafana
-* The docker-compose CLI plugin for the Docker CLI was introduced as a replacement for the standalone docker-compose CLI
+* The docker compose CLI plugin for the Docker CLI was introduced as a replacement for the standalone docker compose CLI
 * The configuration of the testbed was minimized and the deployment was made more production-oriented
 * Nexus OSS (https://github.com/sonatype/nexus-public) is available as a service